LouStafford/pand-problem-sheet/README.md

 # pand-problem-sheet
-These are my solutions to the weekly problem sheet
+These are my solutions to the weekly problem sheets